 After receiving the augmented data from other identity verification vendors, we use machine learning models to compare against previously-seen data patterns.

-ID Score is located under the documents object of the user document (
+Trust Level is located under the documents object of the user document (

 After ID Score has been added in your MSA (Master Services Agreement), we will follow the following steps:

 We will analyze your platform’s activity and make KYC Recommendations for all three trust score values.

 Once we agree on a KYC workflow, we will program that for you in your Sandbox environment.